The 2014 Woodenfish Program

 Introduction to Mt.
 Wutai (see:http://en.wikipedia.org/wiki/Mount_Wutai)

 Room and board at the temple will be provided free of charge to participants for the duration of the program.
 Students will live in guest housing on the monastery grounds.
 Most meals will be taken in the main dining hall with the assembly of monks and nuns, and students will be taught proper monastic dining etiquette.
 Due to the intensive nature of the program, dependents (spouses, children, and/or partners) will not be able to accompany participants.

-Participants in the Woodenfish: HBMLP program are responsible for securing their own transportation to and from China.
+Participants in the Woodenfish: HBMLP program are responsible for securing their own transportation to and from Baoding, China.

 In addition, participants will be required to purchase two sets of uniforms and a bag which will be worn throughout the program.
-The cost for the uniforms is $200 (USD) and these are the property of the participants.
+The cost for the uniforms and bag is $200 (USD) and these are the property of the participants.

 Shared rooms and all meals are included with the program.